Gazikumukh Khanate

-Gazikumukh Khanate was a Lak state that was established in present-day Dagestan after the disintegration of Gazikumukh Shamkhalate in 1642.
+The Gazikumukh Khanate was a Lak state that was established in present-day Dagestan after the disintegration of Gazikumukh Shamkhalate in 1642.
 Its peoples included various Lezgin tribes and Avars.

 State structure

 Supreme council

 Khanate was ruled by the supreme council known as "Kat" in Lak or "Divan" where viziers, main qadis, warlords and the ruler participated in the meetings.
 Local governments consisted of jama'at, council of chiefs, judge and executor.
 Police functions were performed by the khan's noukers.

 Territory

 The state of Laks consisted of one Lakia that was divided into such territories as "Kullal", "Uri-Mukarki", "Machaymi", "Vitskhi", "Gumuchi" and "Bartki".

 Khalklavchi Alibek II

 Election

-After the transfer of the capital of shamkhalate to Tarki, in Gazi-Kumukh was ruled by the supreme council.
+After the capital of the Shamkhalate was transferred to Tarki, Gazi-Kumukh was governed by the supreme council.
 In 1642 Alibek II, son of Tuchilav, son of Alibek I, son of Chopan-shamkhal, son of Budai-shamkhal, was elected the ruler of Gazi-Kumukh, with the title "khalklavchi".